Orell Füssli

-Orell Füssli is a Swiss banknotes printing and bookselling company, established by Christoph Froschauer in 1519 as a book printer and publisher.
-It is currently operating in many print-related segments, such as security printing, bookselling and publishing, with security printing being a primary contemporary product of company.
-Company's shares are traded on SIX Swiss Exchange since 1897.
-It is the oldest continuously publicly traded company of Switzerland.
+Orell Füssli is a Swiss banknote printing and bookselling company, established by Christoph Froschauer in 1519 as a book printer and publisher.
+It is currently operating in many print-related segments, such as security printing, bookselling, and publishing, with security printing being a primary contemporary product of the company.
+The company's shares have been traded on the SIX Swiss Exchange since 1897.
+It is the oldest continuously publicly traded company in Switzerland.